TahirHussain/facebookla/src/com/tahir/Readme.txt

-sorry, i should have put controllers package inside facebookla package
+sorry, i should have put controllers package inside facebookla package.